brunostjohn/CarveraPCBGuide/README.md

 - UV-curable solder mask (both in target solder mask colour and white, you'll see why).

-- Some random ass wood. (should fit on the Carvera bed)
+- Some random ass wood for milling the PCB fixture. (should fit on the Carvera bed)

+- TPU to make a spindle fan

 - Double sided tape.

 ### Tools

 - The Carvera Air.

+- 3D printer (optional)

+- Shop vac (optional)

+- The sanding block that came with the Carvera

 - Carvera's Laser Module.